Choosing Eggs – Which Carton of Eggs to Buy

 Enhanced/Comfort Coop/Furnished/Enriched/Nest Laid Eggs

-Hens are caged in small groups.
+Hens are kept in small groups.
 They have more space than conventional housing, access to a private nest box, scratch pads and perch bars.

 Pastured Chickens

-Hens are on pastures, are moved to new pastures and stay in coops at night (typically, small flocks cared for by independent, local farmers)
+Hens are on pastures, are moved to new pastures and stay in coops at night.
+This is typically found on small, farms that sell eggs directly from their farm.

 I hope this information helps you when you make your next egg purchase.
 Which type of eggs will you choose?